arke-industries/philotechnica/docs/whatis.md

 Yeah I know, free-to-play is garbage.
 But we're not really in it for the money.
 We've got jobs and incomes already, and a passion to make the game of our dreams.
 We've planned to ensure costs stay low and can come out of our pockets to a certain point.
 We have some thoughts on ethical monetization to pay for eventual server costs which we'll share soon (because quitting our jobs to make Starfall would be great eventually), but we're not asking for your money.
 We're just asking you to come and play.

 ## It's in the browser
 What is this, 2007?
 What are you, [Jennifer Government: NationStates](https://en.wikipedia.org/wiki/NationStates)?
 Wha- alright, we're starting in the browser because it's ridiculously extensible - you can play on desktop or on your phone, we can wrap it as a mobile app, Windows app, Steam game, console game, expose APIs for savvy players - shit, we could probably make it work on your smartwatch.
-We got our start in browser strategy games and .NET Core and HTML5 let you do some crazy shit nowadays.
+We got our start in browser strategy games and modern .NET and web technologies let you do some crazy shit nowadays.
 We even had a browser 3D client test.
 We can expand into many many directions, the point is that we nail the architecture first so we can deliver cool stuff for years without being gut punched by legacy code.

 We'll talk more about each of these pieces as we get closer to public alpha testing later in this accursed year of 2020.
 Watch this space!